NC DMVA Grant Program for County Veterans Offices

 Tab/Accordion Items

 North Carolina County Veterans Offices (CVOs) are invited to apply for funding to provide services to veterans.
-The NC DMVA Grant Program for County Veterans Offices (GPCVO) awards are made possible by nonrecurring funding by the North Carolina General Assembly under the provisions of Session Law 2023-134.
+The North Carolina Department of Military and Veterans Affairs (NCDMVA) Grant Program for County Veterans Offices (GPCVO) awards are made possible by nonrecurring funding by the North Carolina General Assembly under the provisions of Session Law 2023-134.

 General Information